-- 1. The participant shall connect to the OGC Web Portal via a personal log-on using a web browser. (http://portal.opengeospatial.org/).
-The participant shall login using their assigned individual Username and Password.
-If you are a participant or observer, you can request access to the Geo4NIEM project files by contacting the Initiative Manager.
-Note that Geo4NIEM Observers typically do not have permission to upload files to the Geo4NIEM project directories; contact the Initiative Manager if this is an issue for you.
-Please ensure that you are logged into the Portal and have selected Geo4NIEM in the drop-down select box on the right end of the top navigation menu. - 2.
-The second tier Navigation Menu has a tab labeled Files.
+- The participant shall login to the OGC members' portal via a personal log-on using a web browser. (http://portal.opengeospatial.org/) using their assigned individual Username and Password.
+Project participants or observers can request access to the project portal by contacting the Initiative Manager.
+Note that project Observers typically do not have permission to upload files to the project portal; however, contact the Initiative Manager if the need arises. - a.
+Log into the Portal with assign Username and Password - b.
+Select the project in the "Project Quick Selector" drop-down on the right end of the top navigation menu. - 2.
+In the project portal, the second tier Navigation Menu has a tab labeled "Files".
 Select this tab.
-You are now viewing the File Manager Web page for the Geo4NIEM Group. - 3.
-The participant shall upload or submit a single file by selecting the New File tab.
-File submissions may be packaged (even if only a single file) using a) WinZip (for Windows-based submissions) or b) tar and Gzip or c) tar and compress for (Unix-based submissions). - 4.
-The participant shall in the upload process provide certain metadata for tracking and recognizing the files on-line. - a.
-Title: title of the submission
+You are now viewing the File Manager Web page for the portal project. - 3.
+The participant may upload a single file at a time by selecting the "New File" link or icon.
+File uploads may be packaged (even if only a single file) using one of several formats: - a. an archive format (such as WinZip for Windows-based submissions) - b. tar and Gzip - c. tar and compress for Unix-based submissions. - 4.
+The participant should provide certain metadata for tracking and recognizing the files on-line. - a.
+Title: title of the submission - b.

-- b.
 Authors: work group or area for which the document was developed - c.
 Description: or abstract, a paragraph describing the purpose and content of the submission, and - d.
-OGC Doc Type: identify the type of document for the submission, - e.
+OGC Doc Type: identify the type of document for the upload, - e.
 Upload File: submitted file to be selected from the submitter's system. - 5.
-The participant shall click "Go".
+Click "Go" on the "Artifact Details" dialog window.

-5.2.4 Geo4NIEM Twiki
+5.2.4 Project Wiki

-Prior to the Geo4NIEM Task Initiation Workshop, a Twiki site will be established for project collaboration purposes.
-This Twiki will be a location for group collaboration, preparation and editing of raw content that may (should?) eventually work its way into an ER.
-When the editor(s) and contributors reach consensus on the form and content of a publication, it should be moved to the Portal where it can be controlled (with versions) in a more formal manner.
+A wiki site will be established for project collaboration purposes.
+This wiki will be a location for group collaboration, preparation and editing of raw content that may be further developed as content for an ER or for collaboration and coordination for task activities that includes teleconference meeting notes, preliminary designs, Technology Integration Experiments (TIE) activities and results, description of service capabilities, endpoints or for schema development to name a few.

+When the editor(s) and contributors reach consensus on the form and content for a publication (for example an ER), it should be moved to the Project Portal where it can be controlled (with versions) in a more formal manner.

-5.2.5 Teleconference / WebEx Procedure
+5.2.5 Teleconference / GoToMeeting Procedure

 In general, any teleconference may involve either or both audio and webcast connections.
-Geo4NIEM will set up a standing teleconference time each week, with voice line and WebEx (as needed) reserved for the duration of the project.
-However, participants may occasionally wish to schedule additional teleconferences.
+The project will set up a standing teleconference time, usually occurring each week, with voice line and GoToMeeting (as needed) reserved for the duration of the project.
+OGC maintains a GoToMeeting account, as a primary and preferred resource for teleconferences using Voice Over Internet Protocol (VoIP), which avoids international connection charges.
+GoToMeeting sessions are accompanied by a list of in-country dial-in phone numbers for attendees to use when they may only have access to a phone connection for a particular meeting.

+Whenever necessary, participants may schedule additional teleconferences in coordination with the Initiative Manager or Initiative Architect.

-OGC maintains a sufficient number of telephone/audio lines to accommodate several simultaneous teleconferences without conflict.
-In addition OGC maintains a WebEx account, which may use Voice Over Internet Protocol (VOIP) to avoid international calling charges (all callers must use either VOIP or dial-in telephone line; these cannot be mixed in a single WebEx session).
-These resources are not for sole use by the Geo4NIEM activities, but are shared with OGC TC working groups, the OGC Planning Committee, Board of Directors, and executive staff.
-The guidelines below have evolved to ensure productive and efficient use of these teleconference resources.
+In addition to GoToMeeting resources, OGC also maintains a sufficient number of telephone/audio-only lines to accommodate several simultaneous teleconferences without conflict.
+Portal resources are shared among OGC TC working groups, the OGC Planning Committee, Board of Directors, and executive staff so plan ahead to ensure availability.

+Guidelines described below have evolved over time to ensure productive and efficient use of these teleconference resources.

-There are three phases in the execution of a Geo4NIEM Teleconference.
+There are three phases in the execution of a project teleconference.
 These phases are initiation, planning, and execution.
 The procedure for each phase is defined below.